emerrafter1/nc-news/README.md

     `PGDATABASE=nc_news_test`

-*Note: this is for the purpose of running the code only, in a real world example this information would be kept private due to it's senstivity*
+*Note: this is for the purpose of running the code only, in a real world example this information would be kept private due to it's sensitivity*